freerobby/sendgrid_toolkit/README.md

 Supported Modules
 -----------------

-SendgridToolkit provides a class for interacting with each of the following Sendgrid API modules:
+SendgridToolkit provides a class for interacting with each of the following Sendgrid Web API modules:

   - Bounces
   - InvalidEmails